sazr/crowdsource-housing-reform/proposal_2.md

 ## "Housing supply is there, just not being used" - 12 months CGT moratorium, 12 months tax refund and maintenance rebate for renting out a Deceased estate, Holiday rental, AirBnB rental, Holiday home or vacant house.

 Example; Jane owns a house in Burrum Heads, QLD that she rents out as a holiday rental through a real estate agency.
 The house is usually only occupied 26 weeks out of the year.
-If Jane decides to rent the property on a regular fixed term lease she can claim a rebate sum of $2500 and a tax credit of $5000 over 2 years.
+If Jane decides to rent the property on a regular fixed term lease she can pay not CGT on any non-property investment sale for 12 months, claim a rebate sum of $2500 for property maintenance and a tax credit of $5000 over 2 years.

+### META: Major weakness of this proposal right now...

+The main objective of this proposal is to increase the number of rentals available by using existing stock.
+This is supposed to be achieved by offering incentives that make renting your IP on a fixed-term lease MORE ATTRACTIVE than other methods (AirBnB, holiday rental, holiday home).

+**However** I don't think the proposal incentives make it attractive enough (correct me if I am wrong here).
+So, how can we make this proposal more attractive to IPO's to encourage them to rent their IP on fixed-term lease?

 #### Stakeholders